TechAurelian/hello_world_colors/README.md

 Hello World apps are pretty famous, even if all they usually do is write "Hello, World!" on the screen.
 When learning a new programming language or platform, starting with such a simple program has become a tradition.

 [Flutter](https://flutter.dev/) is a UI toolkit for crafting beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.

+**Building a user interface with Flutter is so easy and productive that even a Hello World app can have multiple screens, menu items, buttons, and actions instead of just writing "Hello, World!" on the screen!**

 ## Getting Started